 I used Astro Photography Tool to automate my imaging sequence with the Starlight Xpress SX42 camera and utilized the autoguiding port on the EQ8-R Pro for accurate 5-minute exposures.
 The Starlight Xpress filter wheel contained 6nm Astronomik narrowband filters, Ha, OIII, and SII.
 I am certainly not used to capturing images at a focal length of 1000mm, so I couldn’t help but get a closer look at some of the nebulae I’ve had a hard time reaching with my wide-field setups.

 Here is an image of the Bubble Nebula captured using the Esprit 150 refractor of the EQ8-R Pro:

 The mount slews and tracks very quietly.
-In fact, the EQ8R-Pro is as quiet (if not quieter) than the EQ6-R Pro.
-Compare this to the notoriously loud Celestron CGX-L. This is certainly not a primary reason to invest in a mount, but you’d be surprised at how much this aspect matters to you when switching targets at 2am on a weeknight.
+In fact, the EQ8R-Pro is as quiet (if not quieter) as the EQ6-R Pro.
+Compare this to the notoriously loud Celestron CGX-L. This is certainly not a primary reason to invest in a mount, but you’d be surprised at how much this aspect matters to you when switching targets at 2 am on a weeknight.